Source Protection Committee Chair

 Source Protection Committee Member Replacement & Re-appointment

 As per the Niagara Peninsula Source Protection Plan, the terms of several committee members will expire.
 While existing members may be re-appointed for a further term, some members have decided to not to pursue re-appointment.
-The following committee positions are vacant.
+No committee positions are currently vacant.

 SPC members are appointed (or re-appointed) for a 3-year term.
 The roles and responsibilities of SPC members during this implementation phase of the Source Protection Plan are shown on the Source Protection Committee Roles & Responsibilities web page.